home-assistant/developers.home-assistant/docs/external_api_python.md

 remote.call_service(api, domain, 'jabber', data)
 ```

-## {% linkable_title Examples %}
+## Examples

 This section contains a couple of sample scripts.

-### {% linkable_title List all sensors and their value %}
+### List all sensors and their value

 If you want to see, export or list all sensor states then an easy way to do it, is to get all entities and filter for the one you are looking for.

 ```python
 import homeassistant.remote as remote